shrisawant144/COMMLINK/CommLink/docs/Project_Overview.md

 ## What Is CommLink?
 (Simple Explanation)

 CommLink is like a **digital post office** for computers.
-Just like you send letters through the postal service, this application lets computers send **JSON messages** (structured data) to each other over the internet or local networks.
+Just like you send letters through the postal service, this application lets computers send **structured messages** in multiple formats (JSON, XML, CSV, TEXT, BINARY, HEX) to each other over the internet or local networks.

 ### Think of It Like This:
 - **Your Computer** = Your house